Kids and Chores

 Teaching Skills

 Sweeping a floor properly is a skill.
 Using the vacuum cleaner is a skill.
 Wiping down a table or counter without just pushing the crumbs onto the floor is a skill.
-As adults, we take those for granted.
-We can’t expect our children to have their skills unless we consciously model them and patiently teach them to the children.
-They won’t do things as efficiently or as well as we do at first, and we have to remember that and let them go at their own pace.
+As adults, we take those skills for granted.
+We can’t expect our children to have such skills unless we consciously model them and patiently teach them to the children.
+They won’t do things as efficiently or thoroughly as we do at first, and we have to remember that and let them go at their own pace.
 Yes, it may take your son an hour to clean a bathroom the first time he does it on his own.
 In time, though, he’ll learn to do it more quickly.

 It’s my experience that very small children want to do whatever their parents are doing.
-They want to help Mommy sweep, or wash the car, or fold towels.
+They want to help Mommy sweep, wash the car, or fold towels.
 That’s how they learn.
 Take advantage of that stage!
 Give them a broom they can handle and let them try sweeping.
 Teach them to wash the car, to fold the towels, to measure the flour for making cookies.
 Be patient —they won’t get it right the first time, and their main interest is being with you and doing “big people stuff.”
-And when your daughter makes her very own sandwich absolutely all by herself for the first time, she’ll be bursting with pride.
+When your daughter makes her very own sandwich absolutely all by herself for the first time, she’ll be bursting with pride.
 Let her experience that!
 Later will be time enough to show her how to get the peanut butter and jelly smears off the table, the chair, the floor, and her clothes.

 Motivation